viakeegan/challenge-1-code-refraction-horiseion-marketing/README.md

 # HTML CSS Git Challenge: Code Refactor

-This week's challene involved an important aspect of web development: accessibility.
+This week's challenge involved an important aspect of web development: accessibility.
 This challenge demonstrated the Scout Rule, which involved refractoring the code to meet the Acceptance Criteria.
 The client Horiseon Marketing, wanted a codebase that follows accessibility standards so that their site is fully optimized for SEO.

 ## Acceptance Criteria